Slack and Salesforce release new tools to accelerate team performance

 Salesforce integrations for Slack, available today

 To learn more about these helpful innovations, read today’s news from Salesforce.
 Need more guidance on the right tool for your team?
-Take a look at the Salesforce integrations page for Slack.
+Check out the Salesforce integrations page for Slack.